ArnaudRabeony/SiteMarchand/README.md

 # SiteMarchand

 # BUGS
+* Display the carousel from the views/displayProducts file
 * Create an account with a non email format value
 * [Resolved] Create an account : mail already exists isn't taken into account
 * [Resolved] Update users fields : sets type value to 0